 (ii) Now select the Assessment Year from the drop-down menu, and choose the appropriate assessment year.
 (Assessment Year is the next year to the previous financial year.
 Example – for the F.Y.
 2022-23 the A.Y. would be 2023-24).

 (iii) Select the mode of filing as “online”, which is also recommended by the income tax department.
-(We also recommend doing it in the online mode because most of the data is available with the Income Tax Department will come as pre-filled, hence chance of committing a mistake would be marginalized)
+(We also recommend doing it in the online mode because most of the data available with the Income Tax Department will come as pre-filled, hence the chance of committing a mistake would be marginalized)

 Step 4: – Click on “Start New Filing” if filing afresh (if it is not a revised return)